 Why are dogs so sick?
-Why are they suffering from the same diseases humans suffer, including diabetes, cancer, allergies, liver disease, leaky gut and more?
+Why are they suffering from the same diseases humans suffer … diabetes, cancer, allergies, liver disease, leaky gut and more?

 The answer?
 We feed them the same processed foods that we eat.

-And the sad part is that we dog owners have no idea just how bad the foods we feed our dogs are … and we don’t understand how feeding more of those foods actually causes our dogs to starve.
+And the sad part is that we have no idea how bad the foods we feed our dogs are … and we don’t understand how feeding more of those foods actually causes our dogs to starve.

 Dog Food Is Dead Food

-While other dog food experts talk about the pitfalls of kibble and other processed pet foods – such as by-products, diseased animals and inferior ingredients – I think that all pales in comparison.
+Other dog food experts talk about the pitfalls of kibble and other processed pet foods such as …

 D. E. A. D.